College life during Michaelmas term 2020

 You can watch a video of students explaining this approach here

 You can find information about the University’s overall approach to teaching and learning in the context of Covid-19 here.
-Departments and faculties will be providing information directly to students in the coming weeks.

 The rest of the information in this section on Teaching and Learning relates only to Undergraduate and Visiting Students, because all teaching and supervision for Graduate Students is coordinated by departments and faculties.

 College classes and tutorials are being provided either face-to-face or online, depending on the preferences and needs of individual tutors and students.

 Some tutors are largely teaching online while others wish to teach face-to-face where possible.
 Your tutors will liaise directly with you about how your teaching will be conducted.
 This may change during the term according either to your needs or those of your tutor.
 You will need to keep in contact with your tutors – for example if you are required to self-isolate then you should contact your tutors to arrange for tutorials to take place online rather than face-to-face.

 Where tutorials and classes take place face-to-face, it is always expected that:

 - Social distancing, with 2m distancing, will be observed;